amnh/BridgeUP-STEM-BabichMorrow/README.md

 Sync your fork:

-+ Fetch commits from upstream repository to get any updates we've made to code and schedule
++ Fetch commits from upstream repository to get any updates: `git fetch upstream`
-+ Check out your fork's local `master` branch
++ Check out your fork's local `master` branch: `git checkout master`
-+ Merge the changes from `upstream/master` into your local `master` branch
++ Merge the changes from `upstream/master` into your local `master` branch: `git merge upstream/master`
-+ Push changes from your local copy of your fork to the remote copy of your fork
++ Push changes from your local copy of your fork to the remote copy of your fork: `git push`

 ### End of Session

 Push your local changes:

-+ Push changes from your local copy of your fork to the remote copy of your fork
++ Push changes from your local copy of your fork to the remote copy of your fork: `git push`